 Some microbiologic agents are difficult to identify based upon their biology.
 Examples include:

 Fastidious organisms such as Legionella pneumophila are possible to culture, but require special media.
-A direct fluorescent antigen (DFA) test has specificity and rapidity for diagnosis.
+A direct fluorescent antigen (DFA) test or polymerase chain reaction (PCR) test has specificity for diagnosis.

-Chlamydial organisms are so fastidious that culture is generally not attempted, and immunoassays performed instead.
+Neisseria gonorrheae and chlamydial organisms are so fastidious that culture is difficult, generally not attempted, and immunoassays performed instead.

-Pneumocystis jiroveci cannot be cultured and must be diagnosed by obtaining a tissue or fluid that must be examined by DFA or by special stains microscopically.
+Pneumocystis jiroveci cannot be cultured and must be diagnosed by obtaining a tissue or fluid that must be examined by DFA or PCR or by special stains microscopically.

-Organisms such as Mycobacteria may grow slowly in days to weeks.
+Organisms such as Mycobacteria may grow slowly in culture, requiring days to weeks for results.